RZ9569/Seminar-3-introduction-to-version-control/Shalom World.md

-# First file about version control
+# Introduction to version control system

 ## sub-title

-To turn a text into cursive use one star from each side *cursive*
+Instruction - *To turn a text into cursive use one star from each side*

-To turn a text into bold use two stars from each side **HalfBold**
+Instruction - **To turn a text into bold use two stars from each side**

 ## list

-* 1
-* 2
-* 3
+* Use Hash symbol to create title
+* Use double Hash symbols to create sub-titles
+* Use one Star symbol to make a bullet point
+* Use Number and than dot to make a numerical list

 1. first element.
 2. second element.